emmysteven/mysite/content/blog/vibe-coding-developers.md

 **2. Mental Models Matter**

-When you build something yourself, you form a mental model—a blueprint in your mind of how the system works.
+When you build something yourself, you form a mental model, a blueprint in your mind of how the system works.

 This mental model helps you:
 	•	Trace bugs.